The Ultimate Housekeeping 101 Guide

 • Making and changing beds

-• Wash, iron, and put away laundry
+• Washing, ironing, and putting away laundry

-• Maintain stocks of cleaning supplies
+• Maintaining stocks of cleaning supplies

 • Emptying trash